CarmineCella/Quile/README.md

 # Skicl

-Skicl is a hybrid dialect of TCL and Scheme, with influences from other functional
+Skicl is a hybrid dialect of Scheme and TCL, with influences from other functional
 languages:

 ![Genealogy](docs/skicl_anchestors.png)

 It has been designed to be small, easy to expand and easy to embed in host applications; it is made of a single C++ header and some additional Skicl files.

-Skicl include several advanced features among which:
+Skicl includes several advanced features among which:

 * homoiconicity
 * partial evaluation